gunther8825/learn_python/README.md

 # Beginner Python
 Jupyter notebooks with beginner lessons in how to program in python.
 This collection of Jupyter notebooks is designed for beginners who want to learn Python programming through hands-on examples and exercises.
+You can find more info on the assoicated [LibGuide.](https://cshl.libguides.com/learning_python/introduction )

 ## What You’ll Learn